Documented is a watchdog group that investigates how corporations manipulate public policy, harming our environment, communities, and democracy.

 Kelly Mitchell[email protected]

 Kelly Mitchell is a Senior Analyst for Documented.
 Prior to joining Documented, Kelly was the Climate Campaign Director for Greenpeace, where she oversaw work on climate liability, coal leasing, oil & gas infrastructure, and corporate renewables policy.
 She has appeared in numerous media outlets including the BBC, the Washington Post, and Al Jazeera.
-Kelly has a bachelors degree from the University of Pennsylvania and is completing her MBA at the University of Chicago Booth School of Business.
+Kelly has a BA from the University of Pennsylvania and an MBA from the University of Chicago Booth School of Business.

 Jesse Coleman[email protected]